Opposition parties dismiss ‘pointless’ water company proposals

 Campaigners have accused water companies of discharging sewage much more often than they should, including when there has been no rain, and have repeatedly called on water companies to use their profits to invest in more infrastructure.

+“Labour’s plan simply isn’t credible.
+It involves digging up 100,000 km of combined sewer or building 40,000 Olympic swimming pools of additional storage capacity in a couple of years,” a Government source said.

+“Sewage would be coming up into your home whilst Labour taxes you for the privilege.”

-The Liberal Democrats have stepped up its attacks on the Government over the issue, calling on Ms Coffey to quit.
+The Liberal Democrats have stepped up their attacks on the Government over the issue, calling on Ms Coffey to quit.

 Environment spokesperson Tim Farron said the Government’s plan was “pointless whilst it remains legal for water companies to dump sewage into swimming waters”.